ibm-cloud-architecture/refarch-jee/phases/phase1.md

 `./wsadmin.sh –lang jython –c “AdminTask.extractConfigProperties(‘[-propertiesFileName my.props]’)”`

+After executing this command, my.props file will be generated.
+The properties file for this sample application can be accessed here [my.props](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/phases/phase1_assets/my.props)

 ![Eclipse Plugin3](/phases/phase1_images/EclipsePlugin3.png?raw=true)

 ![Eclipse Plugin4](/phases/phase1_images/EclipsePlugin4.png?raw=true)

 ![Eclipse Plugin5](/phases/phase1_images/EclipsePlugin5.png?raw=true)

 At this step, save your configuration file and Finish the migration.
 By the end, you will have jython script saved as the configuration file.

+The configuration file generated for this sample application can be accessed here [migConfig.py](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/phases/phase1_assets/migConfig.py)

 Finally stop the source server.

 Now, start your target server.